oneapi-src/oneDAL/docs/source/api/algorithms/linear-regression/linear-regression.rst

 ---------------------
 Programming Interface
 ---------------------

-All types and functions in this section are declared in the ``oneapi::dal::linear_regression`` namespace and are available via inclusion of the ``oneapi/dal/algo/linear_regression.hpp`` header file.
+All types and functions from this section are declared in the ``oneapi::dal::linear_regression`` namespace and available by including the ``oneapi/dal/algo/linear_regression.hpp`` header file.

 Descriptor
 ----------
 .. onedal_class:: oneapi::dal::linear_regression::descriptor

-Method tags
+Method Tags
 ~~~~~~~~~~~
 .. onedal_tags_namespace:: oneapi::dal::linear_regression::method